anikethhebbar/Artificial-Intelligence-Lab/README.md

 AI Problems to be implemented in Python
-1 Implement and Demonstrate Depth First Search Algorithm on Water Jug Problem 2 Implement and Demonstrate Best First Search Algorithm on any AI problem 3 Implement AO* Search algorithm.
+1 Implement and Demonstrate Depth First Search Algorithm on Water Jug Problem.

+2 Implement and Demonstrate Best First Search Algorithm on any AI problem.

+3 Implement AO* Search algorithm.

-4 Solve 8-Queens Problem with suitable assumptions
+4 Solve 8-Queens Problem with suitable assumptions.

 5 Implementation of TSP using heuristic approach

 6 Implementation of the problem solving strategies: either using Forward Chaining or Backward Chaining

-7 Implement resolution principle on FOPL related problems 8 Implement any Game and demonstrate the Game playing strategies
+7 Implement resolution principle on FOPL related problems

+8 Implement any Game and demonstrate the Game playing strategies